cnorm35/blog/source/_posts/2016-06-02-creating-polymorphic-users-with-devise-and-rails.markdown

 $ rails g migration add_profile_to_users profile_id:integer profile_type
 ```

 Let's add an index for the sake of performance.
-Note, you can specify
+Note that you can specify
 things like creating an index when your passing in arguments to the
 generator.
 I always pop open my migrations to make sure I created it
-correctly, and usually just add it in that way.
+correctly anyway, and usually add it in that way.

 ```ruby
 class AddProfileToUsers < ActiveRecord::Migration